mastersign/Mastersign.ConfigModel/docfx_project/articles/merging.md

 4. An object is merged by calling the `UpdateWith()` method, if its class implements the `IMergableConfigModel` interface.
-5. If none of the rules above apply, the object is merged by replacing the target with the source.
+5. If none of the rules above apply, the object is merged by replacing the target with the source as a unit.

-### List Merging
+## List Merging

 The following list merge modes are supported: